Towards language education programs that meet the linguistic needs of every student

 Enhancement of Japanese language education

-We have established a framework in which students in the higher levels of the ELA, who have lived overseas for extended periods, are able to study in the Japanese Language Programs (JLP) if deemed necessary by the relevant faculty or staff.
+We have established a framework in which students in the higher levels of the ELA, who have lived overseas for extended periods, are able to study in the Japanese Language Programs (JLP) if deemed necessary by the JLP director.

-Also, from the 2016 academic year, Japanese language subjects will be offered in four levels for exchange students and post-graduate students.
-For students with a high level of Japanese, two practical Japanese language courses with an emphasis on reading comprehension and spoken expression are offered.
+Also, from the 2016 academic year, Japanese language subject carrying small number of credits was opened and it is also w offered every term from the 2018 academic year for exchange students and post-graduate students.
+For students with a high level of Japanese, two practical Japanese language courses with an emphasis on academic writing reading comprehension and listening and speaking in academic context expression are offered.

 From the 2015 academic year, students taking the Summer Courses in Japanese, which are offered every summer, can obtain credit for these courses as JLP subjects.